vim-autoformat/vim-autoformat/README.md

 let g:formatprg_args_expr_cs = '"--mode=cs --style=ansi -pcHs".&softtabstop'
 ```
 Notice that `g:formatprg_args_expr_cs` can be evaluated.
-As you see, this allows us to take user defined options into account.
+As you see, this allows us to dynamically define some parameters.
 In this case, the indent width that astyle will use, depends on the value of `&softtabstop`.
+For the default formatprogram definitions, the options `expandtab` and `shiftwidth` are taken into account whenever possible.
+For the exact default definitions, have a look in `vim-autoformat/plugin/defaults.vim`.

 Todo list